baskaran0708/Event-web-page-creation/README.md

-# HTML Project Tutorial - Event Page, Tables, and Forms
+# HTML Projects - Event Page, Tables, and Forms

 Welcome to the HTML Project Tutorial repository!
 This repository contains the starter and final code for two complete projects . this aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.